-The MV Agusta 750 Sport is included, as one of a number of excellent lots to be featured in Bonhams, ‘Spring Stafford Sale’; which starts on 21 April 2018.
+The MV Agusta 750 Sport was included as one of several excellent lots featured in the Bonhams Spring Stafford Sale on the 21st of April 2018.

-The date of the engine, frame and registration documents of the model featured in this article is 1973.
-The bike is expected to achieve between £70,000 – £90,000 (€80,000 – €100,000) but eventually sold for £96,700 inc. the premium.
+The engine, frame and registration documents of the model are all from 1973.
+It was expected to achieve between £70,000 – £90,000 (€80,000 – €100,000) but eventually sold for £96,700 inc. the premium.

 1913 Indian 7hp Model E Combination